tenekon/Tenekon.FluentValidation.Extensions/src/Tenekon.FluentValidation.Extensions.AspNetCore.Components/FLOWLOGIC.md

         n20["EditContext Event Handling"]
   end
  subgraph s9["ComponentValidatorBase Event Handling"]
-        n21["OnValidationRequested (OwnEditContext)"]
+        n21["OnValidationRequested (ActorEditContext)"]
-        n22@{ label: "The\n validation request bubbles up to SuperEditContext and if that \nSuperEditContext is OwnEditContext of an ancestor, then the vali<span style=\"padding-left:\">dation request </span>is bubbled up once again until the validation request reached RootEditContext." }
+        n22@{ label: "The\n validation request bubbles up to AncestorEditContext and if that \nAncestorEditContext is ActorEditContext of an ancestor, then the vali<span style=\"padding-left:\">dation request </span>is bubbled up once again until the validation request reached RootEditContext." }
-        n23["Write to Root & Own Stores"]
+        n23["Write to Root & Actor Stores"]
-        n24["OnFieldChanged (OwnEditContext)"]
+        n24["OnFieldChanged (ActorEditContext)"]
         n25["The
  component associated to that edit context that was triggered by the OnFieldChanged event runs ValidateDirectField() or ValidateNestedField()"]
-        n32["OnValidationRequested (SuperEditContext)"]
+        n32["OnValidationRequested (AncestorEditContext)"]
         n33@{ label: "<span style=\"padding-left:\">The\n component associated to that edit context that was triggered by the \nOnValidationRequested event runs ValidateModel()</span>" }
         n34["EditContext Event Handling"]
   end